livnoni/AndroidLocationApp/README.md

 There are many apps that allow you to see and send your location from the mobile, like Glympse,Family Locatore by Life360,Share my location etc.

-This app is soft, free and very simple.
+This app is lightweight, free, open-source and very simple.
-You can also take the code and adjust it your need.

 Use Cases: